valentina-s/WebGLVolumeRendering/README.md

 https://github.com/lebarba/WebGLVolumeRendering

 to display cornea images.
-Cornea images do not
+Cornea images do not always have square dimensions which are powers of 2.
+So the code needs to be modified to work with arbitrary images.